The fact of the matter is that websites with a clear and well-defined architecture tend to rank higher and acquire better search visibility.

 Having a clear interlink structure means that more of your pages will get indexed within the crawl budget available to you.

-But what’s more, improving interlinks, for example making it match the canonical version and the XML site, can boost your indexation rate even further.
+What’s more, improving interlinks (making it match the canonical version and the XML site, for example) can increase your indexation rate even further.

 - Build topic clusters, and

 In this sense internal links act like a glue that holds everything together.
 This helps you build relationships between various content assets and logically connect different pages on your website to deliver more relevant information to users.